CKWS-DT

 CKWS-DT (channel 11) is a television station in Kingston, Ontario, Canada, owned and operated by the Global Television Network, a division of Corus Entertainment.
-The station maintains studios on Queen Street in downtown Kingston, and its transmitter is located near Highway 95 on Wolfe Island, south of the city.
+The station formerly maintained studios at 170 Queen Street in downtown Kingston, now operating from offices at 574 Princess Street, and its transmitter is located near Highway 95 on Wolfe Island, south of the city.